dcratliff19/TinyAgent/readme.md

 # TODO:
 - Add in a debug logging functionality.
 It should be able to be turned on/off with a env variable change.
 - Support ChatGPT, Google Claud out of the box.
 - Change default toolset to something more usable for the average user.
+Weather, Google search and a user input tool.
+- Refactor code base so that we can store implementations of different classes in folders.
+Example: the Agents folder currently stores entire agent implementations.
+This can be broken down.